Thomvis/BrightFutures/README.md

 The project is currently moving towards a 1.0 release.
 Issue [#12](https://github.com/Thomvis/BrightFutures/issues/12) has been created to track the progress towards that goal.
 Please feel free to provide feedback or file your requests!
 Until 1.0, the API could change significantly.

-If you don't want to deal with frequent breaking changes, you are advised to use '[v1.0.0-beta.4](https://github.com/Thomvis/BrightFutures/releases/tag/1.0.0-beta.4)' for the time being.
+If you don't want to deal with frequent breaking changes, you are advised to use '[v1.0.0-beta.5](https://github.com/Thomvis/BrightFutures/releases/tag/1.0.0-beta.5)' for the time being.
+If you are looking for a version that is compatible with Swift 1.1, see '[v1.0.0-beta.4](https://github.com/Thomvis/BrightFutures/releases/tag/1.0.0-beta.4)'.

 ## Installation
 CocoaPods 0.36.0 now supports Swift frameworks, thus allows you to add BrightFutures to your project: